as-ideas/tts-draftjs/blogpost/blogpost.md

 ![](./draftjs.png)

-Let's start by a toy example changing the block to a 'dark-mode'.
-Inverting the text color and background color of the editor's content whenever the user clicks the button.
+Let's start by a toy example changing all blocks to a 'dark-mode': Inverting the text color and background color of the editor's content whenever the user clicks the button.
 The ```<Editor/>``` component is provided by draftjs and provides us with a textarea allowing the user to enter text.
 To avoid race conditions, the draftjs tutorial page tells us to do any external editorState change via the [onChange handler](https://draftjs.org/docs/advanced-topics-editorstate-race-conditions/),